 - What contact (if any) have you made with the member?

 - What steps (if any) have you taken to resolve the matter on your own?

 - What would you like to happen, e.g. ideal resolution?

-The Welfare Officer will investigate the matter as soon as practicable.
-If the grievance is against an individual, such individual may be invited to respond to the grievance by the Welfare Officer at the earliest opportunity.
-In seeking to resolve the grievance, the Welfare Officer may request for more time to investigate, suspend the investigation or defer the decision if more information is required.
+The relevant officer above will investigate the matter as soon as practicable.
+If the grievance is against an individual, such individual may be invited to respond to the grievance at the earliest opportunity.
+In seeking to resolve the grievance, the Secretary may request for more time to investigate, suspend the investigation or defer the decision if more information is required.

-After the investigation is completed, the Welfare Officer shall inform you and all relevant parties on how the matter should be settled and update the Committee on the matter and related settlement at the next earliest Committee meeting.
+After the investigation is completed, the Secretary shall inform you and all relevant parties on how the matter should be settled and update the Committee on the matter and related settlement at the next earliest Committee meeting.

-If you are not satisfied with the settlement/resolution provided by the Welfare Officer, you may request the Committee to review the matter.
+If you are not satisfied with the settlement/resolution provided by the Secretary, you may request the Committee to review the matter.
 In the event that the matter involves a person on the Committee, then that individual shall excuse him/herself from the review process.

-If the settlement/resolution involves disciplining or excluding a member from the Club’s membership, such decision must be made in accordance with the Club Rules on Disciplinary Procedure and not by the Welfare Officer.
+If the settlement/resolution involves disciplining or excluding a member from the Club’s membership, such decision must be made in accordance with the Club Constitution.